pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 # Do you easily make friends?

 ---
+#mermaid
-Ana: Do you easily make friends?
+- Q:Do you easily make friends?

-Bob: I make friends easily.
+- A:I make friends easily.
 ---
+#mermaid
-Ana: Do you easily make friends?
+- Q:Do you easily make friends?

-Bob: It depends on the people and the situation.
+- A:It depends on the people and the situation.

 ---
+#mermaid

-Ana: Can you make new friends easily?
+- Q:Can you make new friends easily?

-Bob: Yes, I like to meet new people.
+- A:Yes, I like to meet new people.

 ---
+#mermaid

-Ana: Is it easy for you to make new friends?
+- Q:Is it easy for you to make new friends?

-Bob: It's not very easy for me to make new friends.
+- A:It's not very easy for me to make new friends.
 I don't let people get close to me.

 ---
+#mermaid

-Ana: Is it easy for you to make friends?
+- Q:Is it easy for you to make friends?

-Bob: I used to make friends easily but now I'm married!
+- A:I used to make friends easily but now I'm married!
 But my wife is extremely shy so I don't want to bother her with new people.

 ---

+#mermaid
-Ana: Is it hard for you to make friends?
+- Q:Is it hard for you to make friends?

-Bob: When I don't people at all, then it's hard to make friends.
+- A:When I don't people at all, then it's hard to make friends.
 But, when I know someone in the group it's easier for me.

-# Ana: Do you have a vivid imagination?
+# Do you have a vivid imagination?
+#mermaid
-Ana: Can you imagine things vividly?
+- Q:Can you imagine things vividly?

-Ana: Is a vivid imagination necessary to be a good engineer?
+- A:Is a vivid imagination necessary to be a good engineer?

-Bob: I have a vivid imagination.
+- Q:I have a vivid imagination.

-Bob: In some regards, yes.
+- A:In some regards, yes.
 I don't remember everything that I have experienced.
 I cannot imagine everything so it makes it hard for me to grasp new concepts.

-Bob: I have a vivid imagination but sometimes I can't imagine anything at all!
+- Q:I have a vivid imagination but sometimes I can't imagine anything at all!

-Bob: It's important to have a vivid imagination to be a good developer.
+- A:It's important to have a vivid imagination to be a good developer.

+---

 # Do you trust other people?

+#mermaid
-Ana: Do you trust other people?
+- Q:Do you trust other people?

-Ana: Is it difficult to trust other people?
+- Q:Is it difficult to trust other people?

-Bob: I trust others.
+- A:I trust others.

-Bob: Yes, I trust other people.
+- A:Yes, I trust other people.
 It's easier to trust than be suspicious.

-Bob: I don't think it's difficult to trust other people.
+- A:I don't think it's difficult to trust other people.
 Is that person telling me the truth or is he trying to trick me?

+---

 # Did you complete your tasks successfully today?
+#mermaid

-Ana: Did you complete your tasks successfully today?
+- Q:Did you complete your tasks successfully today?

-Bob: I complete tasks successfully.
+- A:I complete tasks successfully.

 ---
+#mermaid

-Ana: Is it easy for you to complete your tasks?
+- Q:Is it easy for you to complete your tasks?

-Bob: My tasks today were to conduct meetings!
+- A:My tasks today were to conduct meetings!
 So, yeah!
 I completed my tasks.

 ---
+#mermaid

-Ana: Is it easy for you to complete your tasks?
+- Q:Is it easy for you to complete your tasks?

-Bob: If the task is easy then yes!
+- A:If the task is easy then yes!
 If the task is difficult then we'll see!

+---

 #  Do you get angry easily?